fedeizzo/camera-pose-estimation/README.md

 ```

 ## Dataset
-Datasets are created using [Colmap](https://colmap.github.io/), which is a tool that allows to build a 3D point cloud reconstruction model of an environment by using photos of it.
+Datasets are created using [COLMAP](https://colmap.github.io/), which is a tool that allows to build a 3D point cloud reconstruction model of an environment by using photos of it.
 During the reconstruction process, it also computes camera poses in an arbitrary reference system.

-Even if the positions computed by Colmap are well accurate most of the times, the process is very demanding in terms of time and resources.
+Even if the positions computed by COLMAP are well accurate most of the time, the process is very demanding in terms of time and resources.

 ### Video to dataset
-The script [video to dataset](./camera-pose-estimation/tools/video_to_dataset.sh) takes a video and splits it into multiple images that are used to compute a sparse or dense model using Colmap.
+The script [video to dataset](./camera-pose-estimation/tools/video_to_dataset.sh) takes a video and splits it into multiple images that are used to compute a sparse or dense model using COLMAP.
 Once the reconstruction is done, the script extract poses of the cameras.
 ```bash
 usage: video_to_dataset.sh [-h] -v VIDEO -o OUTPUT_PATH [-f FRAMES] [-c CAMERA_REFENCE_PATH]
                            [-n NUM_THREADS] [-q {low,medium,high,extreme}] [-t {sparse,dense}]